 Drop D is interesting to me because you can either play in alternating bass style and play lightly in a Ragtime style, or you can use the monotonic bass.
 It is also quite a good choice for playing a Slow Blues.
 I'd recommend checking out a song called 'Down the Country' by Blind Blake, as a good way to begin playing blues guitar in open D tuning.

-My list of blues songs suitable for the beginner:
+A list acoustic blues songs to learn suitable for the beginner:

 - Woman Called Mary by Lightnin' Hopkins